ThomasKeil/InfoMate/README.md

 ## Building the firmware

-Build this project is convienient with [PlatformIO](https://docs.platformio.org/en/latest/core/installation.html) and git.
+Build this project is convenient with [PlatformIO](https://docs.platformio.org/en/latest/core/installation.html) and git.

 The following instructions are for Linux on the command line.